Perspective | Sen. Hawley has been condemned. His bad legal arguments should be stamped out, too.

-The gist of Hawley’s legal argument is this: Because the Constitution provides that the method for selecting a state’s presidential electors and the details of congressional elections in a state are to be set by “the Legislature thereof,” no other state government institutions can legitimately exercise power over those elections.
+The gist of Hawley’s legal argument is this: Because the Constitution provides that the method for selecting a state’s presidential electors and the details of Congressional elections in a state are to be set by “the Legislature thereof,” no other state government institutions can legitimately exercise power over those elections.
 More specifically: Although Pennsylvania’s legislature passed laws regulating state elections (including expanding access to mail-in ballots), Hawley and others claim that the Pennsylvania Supreme Court and the secretary of state impermissibly responded to the pandemic by extending the legislature’s deadline for receiving mail-in ballots in response to a suit brought by the state Democratic Party and other Democratic officials.
 Indeed, Pennsylvania Republicans have petitioned the U.S. Supreme Court to rule that the “Pennsylvania Supreme Court rewrote Pennsylvania’s law governing federal elections and violated the United States Constitution.”

 This argument isn’t new.
 Then-Chief Justice William Rehnquist offered a similar flawed theory in his concurrence in Bush v.
 Gore, the case that ended the Florida recount in the 2000 presidential election.
 Rehnquist — joined by only two other justices — said that the Constitution gives the state legislature sole authority over elections and over the way that electors are chosen for the electoral college.
 The Constitution, he wrote, “leaves it to the legislature exclusively to define the method” for appointing electors.
 Hawley and others who objected to the preference of Pennsylvania’s voters are building on the dubious foundation Rehnquist established in that case.